huuphuc-nguyen/Android-Meal-Match/README.md

 ## ⭐ Acknowledgements
 - Icons from [FlatIcon](https://www.flaticon.com/) and Images from [Unplash](https://unsplash.com/).
 - Special thanks to [Glide](https://github.com/bumptech/glide) for seamless image handling.
+- Powered by [Groq API](https://groq.com/) for AI insights and [Kornkutan](https://github.com/kornkutan/groq4j) for an interface to interact with Groq API.